Scared Americans, desperate to travel, are buying up ‘COVID campers’

 As COVID-19 shut down much of the country, bringing air travel almost to a halt, a majority of RV owners said their existing camping plans remained unchanged (41%) or were simply postponed (13%), according to Kampgrounds of America Inc. The company, with a network of 525 owned and franchised parks across North America, said its survey found people considered camping the safest form of vacation.

 Indeed, campgrounds remained open this spring, especially those with year-round residents, though many have closed off common areas such as pools and reduced capacity of restrooms and stores, said Kampgrounds CEO Toby O’Rourke.
-Since most campsites leave 20-30 feet between RVs, social distancing at campsites isn’t usually an issue, she said.
+Since most campsites leave 20 to 30 feet between RVs, social distancing at campsites isn’t usually an issue, she said.

 Mike Pearo, who manages three Hilltop Camper and RV stores near Minneapolis, said he’s brought back all 100 of his employees, made some new hires and is looking to add about eight more workers.

 Like Mike Regan in Texas, Pearo said he’s struggling to keep up with demand.
-He’s seen a big spike in interest during the weeks leading up to Memorial Day, the traditional start of camping season,
+He’s seen a big spike in interest during the weeks leading up to Memorial Day, the traditional start of camping season.

 “We’re calling it the Covid Camper,” said Pam Sandberg, who with her husband, Jeff, spent $70,000 on a used, 35-foot motor home at Hilltop Camper in St. Paul.
 Both aged 69, the couple said the coronavirus makes airports or cruise ships less than desirable.
-They haven’t camped in 30 years, but said they’re confident this will be the best way to travel for the foreseeable future.”The next few years are going to be kind of shaky,” Pam Sandberg said, adding that a motor home is the perfect compromise.
+They haven’t camped in 30 years, but said they’re confident this will be the best way to travel for the foreseeable future.

+“The next few years are going to be kind of shaky,” Pam Sandberg said, adding that a motor home is the perfect compromise.
 “We can all get together and go somewhere, drive to Florida, do some of the things we’ve talked about without having to risk everybody.”